alephium/old-wiki/GPU-Miner-Guide.md

-You must first follow the steps in the [[Testnet Guide]], in order to download, configure, start your node and use Swagger (or any other OpenAPI clients).
+You must first follow the steps in the [[Mainnet Guide]], in order to download, configure, start your node and use Swagger (or any other OpenAPI clients).

 ### Create a new miner wallet